dliang2/csci127-assignments/hw_02/README.md

-Names
+people who worked on this

-Darren Liang
+-Darren Liang
-Darren Zou
+-Darren Zou